Jul 1, 2024 • 9 min read

 • Eat slowly & seated at the table.
 It is so easy to eat on the run or while cooking or watching the kids play, but it is also easier to eat a lot more calories if you aren’t conscious of what you’re eating.

 • Remember that protein, fiber, & healthy fats make you fuller longer.
 Fats and protein are great choices if you choose healthy sources.
-For example, you can get protein in lean meats rather than lunch meats and with fewer calories of saturated fats.
+For example, you can get protein in lean meats rather than lunch meats with fewer saturated fat calories.
 Nuts and seeds have healthy fats your body needs.

 • Drink water instead of sugary beverages.
 Juices, sodas, and energy drinks are loaded with calories you don’t need.
 Your baby doesn’t need a diet of artificial sweeteners, so you should avoid these if breastfeeding.